-The use of supervised multivariate analyses in ecology may not be as common because of some of the challenges ecological data typically creates, including missing values, multicollinearity, small sample sizes, and more variables than observations (AKA the “curse of dimensionality”).
+However, the use of supervised multivariate analyses in ecology may not be as common because of some of the challenges ecological data typically creates, including missing values, multicollinearity, small sample sizes, and more variables than observations (AKA the “curse of dimensionality”).
 Previously, these challenges limited the use of supervised multivariate statistics, but this is no longer the case.
-In fact, several techniques, including partial least squares regression (PLSR) and its discriminant analysis extension (PLS-DA), handle the above-mentioned challenges of ecological data especially well.
-Unlike PCA, which creates axes that explain the most variation in the data, PLSR creates axes that explain the most co-variation with a dependent variable.
+In fact, several supervised techniques, including partial least squares regression (PLSR) and its discriminant analysis extension (PLS-DA), handle the above-mentioned challenges of ecological data especially well.
+Unlike PCA, which creates axes that explain the most variation in the data, PLSR creates axes of predictor variables that explain the most co-variation with a dependent variable.
 This is an important distinction because it is not safe to assume that the best explanatory variables will also show the most overall variation among samples.

-PLSR was first developed in the late seventies in the field of econometrics (Wold 1975). and later adopted by analytical chemistry (Geladi and Kowalski 1986), but has only been widely adopted in ecology by the sub-field of chemical ecology (Hervé et al. 2018).
+PLSR was first developed in the late seventies in the field of econometrics (Wold 1975), and later adopted by analytical chemistry (Geladi and Kowalski 1986).
+In ecology, the use of PLSR has been almost exclusively been limited to the sub-field of chemical ecology (Hervé et al. 2018).
 The underlying assumption of PLSR is that covariation between the predictor variable(s) and the response variable(s) is due to a small number of “latent” variables.
-For this reason, the technique has been readily adopted for the analysis of metabolomic data because a change in a large number of metabolites may be a result of a change in a single enzyme or metabolic pathway.
+For this reason, the technique has been readily adopted for the analysis of metabolomic data (CITE?) because a change in a large number of metabolites may be a result of a change in a single enzyme or metabolic pathway.
 In fact, PLSR has been implemented into many metabolomics-specific statistical software (de Souza et al. 2017).
-However, the utility of PLSR is not limited to metabolomic data.
-In fact, one of the strengths of PLSR is that, unlike permutational MANOVA for example, it does not rely on distance or dissimilarity measures and therefore retains information about the relative importance of individual variables which can be used to make loading plots and summarized with a variable importance in projection (VIP) score.
+However, the potential ecological application of PLSR is not limited to metabolomic data.
+In fact, one of the strengths of PLSR is that, unlike permutational MANOVA for example, it does not rely on distance or dissimilarity measures between multiple variables in Euclidian space (see pp. 390(?), Gotelli and Ellison 2013).
+Therefore, PLS retains information about the relative importance of individual variables (rather than the distance between them) which can be used to make loading plots and summarized with a variable importance in projection (VIP) score.
 VIP scores have been shown to be very robust to determining which predictor variables are responsible for variation in the response variable (Chong and Jun 2005).
 This makes PLSR an ideal technique for highly multivariate ecological datasets where multicollinearity may be present, and the researcher would not only like to address a hypothesis about the effects of some independent variable on a multivariate dataset, but also to determine which measured variables are most responsible for the multivariate relationship.

 We demonstrate the use of PLSR and compare it with PCA regression using both a case study approach as well as a simulation study.
 We then draw on these examples to provide some tips and best practices for implementing PLSR models for ecological data.

-Case Study
+Case Study: Leaf traits in Solunum species